P-p-H-d/mlib/README.md

 This is done by giving an operator list (or oplist in short) to any macro that needs to handle the type.
 As such, an oplist as only meaning within a macro expansion.
-Fundamentally, this is the exposed interface of a type with documented ooperators using an associative array implemented with the only C preprocessor where the operators are the predefined keys and the methods are the values.
+Fundamentally, this is the exposed interface of a type with documented operators using an associative array implemented with the only C preprocessor where the operators are the predefined keys and the methods are the values.

 An oplist is an associative array of operator over methods in the following format: